Antin Lukasevych

 Antin or Anton von Lukasevich (in Ukrainian: Антін Лукашевич, also Anton Lukasevych; in German: Anton Lukaschewicz von Luk; in Romanian: Anton de Lukașevici; 18 February 1870 – 23 May 1936) was a Ukrainian politician from Bukovina.
 He was a deputy of the Austrian Imperial Council (Reichsrat), a member of the Ukrainian National Council of the West Ukrainian People’s Republic (1918), a deputy of the Romanian Parliament (1920) and a senator (1926–1927).
 He was awarded the Officer’s Cross of the Order of Franz Joseph in 1914.

 Biography

 Anton Lukasevich was born on 18 February 1870 in Babyn, Duchy of Bukovina, into the family of landowner and notary (since 1882) Aitalo Lukasevich (d.
 1886).
+He was a Greek Catholic.

 He studied at the Chernivtsi Gymnasium (until 1889) and later at Chernivtsi University (Faculty of Law, until 1893).
 After graduation, he worked in the regional government, from 1895 in the administration of Kitsman district, and in 1900 as a trainee in the Siret district administration.
 In 1901 he became vice-secretary of the Regional School Council, and in 1914 its secretary.
 In these positions he supported the development of Ukrainian education in Bukovina.
 He attained the rank of Hofrat (“Court Councillor”).
 During World War I, he was a member of the Ukrainian Committee for Aid to Refugees from Galicia and Bukovina in Vienna.